 Over the past year, several regional sports networks have changed hands, been abandoned, or struggled to emerge from bankruptcy.
-While there’s still a lot of turmoil as the new NBA season begins, one constant is that DIRECTV remains committed to local NBA teams and the fans who support them.
+While there’s still some turmoil as the NBA season continues toward the Feb.
+14-19 All-Star break, one constant is that DIRECTV remains committed to local NBA teams and the fans who support them.

 “We continue to believe in the unique power of local sports teams to unite the communities they call home, and we will continue collaborating with the top leagues, local franchises, and media partners to cultivate future generations of fans,” says DIRECTV Chief Content Officer Rob Thun.
 “We have always prided ourselves on being a sports leader and intend to remain at the forefront.”

-While Bulls, Hawks, Hornets, Cavaliers, Pistons, Pacers, Clippers, Grizzlies, Heat, Bucks, Timberwolves, Thunder, Magic, Spurs, Boston Celtics, Brooklyn Nets, Golden State Warriors, Houston Rockets, Los Angeles Lakers, New York Knicks, Sacramento Kings, and Washington Wizards fans will all enjoy a relatively seamless transition into the 2024-25 NBA season, that’s not necessarily the case for at least some fans of teams that moved games in the offseason.
-This situation remains quite fluid, and changes sometimes occur daily, but here’s the most up-to-date, team-by-team rundown of where things currently stand as the 2024-25 NBA season tips off.
+Although most Bulls, Hawks, Hornets, Cavaliers, Pistons, Pacers, Clippers, Grizzlies, Heat, Bucks, Timberwolves, Thunder, Magic, Spurs, Boston Celtics, Brooklyn Nets, Golden State Warriors, Houston Rockets, Los Angeles Lakers, New York Knicks, Sacramento Kings, and Washington Wizards fans have enjoyed a seamless transition during the first half of the 2024-25 NBA season, that’s not necessarily the case for at least some fans of teams that moved their games.

 How to Watch NBA